slowernews/wisdom-tldr/README.md

 Many people think that success is about the attainment of something, but the truth is, success is about who you become along the way and the decisions that you make.
 Success is truly about living a life with honor and integrity, not any material outcome.

+success is not the accumulation of stuff

 If you want to succeed at anything in your life, then forget about the Joneses.
 You don’t need the fancy car, expensive watch, or flashy toys, spend your money on experiences, on your family, and on living a lifestyle that makes you happy.
 Don’t spend it on getting into a meaningless competition with shallow and materialistic people.

+True fulfillment comes from living your life, not from achievement.

+Success is Internal not External: If you want to achieve true fulfillment, then realize that happiness is internal.
 -->